jadenyjw/battleship/yutingJournal.md

 5. Nov 30 - Added the framework required for deployment of ships.
 New problem: GridSetup doesn't work
 6. Dec 08 - Added titles to pages
 7. Dec 09 - Added actionListeners to GridSetup and SetupButtons.
 New problem: Implement the listeners to do something
+8. Dec 09 - Added check method to GridSetup and implemented the code necissary to check the ship's placement